reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0119} RE0119

-This error indicates that you have inspected the details about a publication, such as via `{!reach} didPublish()`, before there has been a publication.
+This error indicates that you have inspected the details about a publication, such as via `{!rsh} didPublish()`, before there has been a publication.
 This is impossible, so the expression must be moved after the first publication.

 ## {#RE0120} RE0120

-This error indicates that an actor who is not a `{!reach} Participant`, e.g. a `{!reach} ParticipantClass`, is attempting to make the first publication of a Reach program.
+This error indicates that an actor who is not a `{!rsh} Participant`, e.g. a `{!rsh} ParticipantClass`, is attempting to make the first publication of a Reach program.

-You can fix this error by assigning the first publication to one of your `{!reach} Participant`s.
+You can fix this error by assigning the first publication to one of your `{!rsh} Participant`s.
-Additionally, you can create a new `{!reach} Participant` to specifically perform this action.
+Additionally, you can create a new `{!rsh} Participant` to specifically perform this action.

 ```reach
 const Constructor = Participant('Constructor', {});